Off the beaten track: 21 scenic spots to discover around the UAE

 UAE Flower Farm

 The UAE Flower Farm is known for its production of beautiful exotic flowers, as well as its scenic location in the foothills of the Hajar Mountains.
-The farm offers guided tours and is open to visitors year-round, with the best time to visit being during the cooler months from November to March.
+The farm reopened on December 27, and now is the best time to visit, considering there are so many flowers in full bloom.
 Visitors to the flower farm can enjoy a leisurely stroll through the gardens, taking in the sights and scents of the local flowers and plants, including anthuriums, heliconias, orchids and bromeliads.
 There are also opportunities to learn about the flower farm’s operations and to purchase local flowers to take home.

 Jubail Mangrove Park